JackChen365/SuperTextView/readme.md

 ## TextLayout

 > About this library<br>
-> This library was an android text process library but now expend from the text, by extending from the ViewGroup to make more change
+> This library was an android text process library but not expend from the text, by extending from the ViewGroup to make more change
 A couple of months ago, I try to write a project that process text and view together.
 It took me one week, and I wrap it up.
 But I realized I just do a lot of work for the first time.
 Never mentioned I want to have some functions like line animation
 It seems impossible for me.
 Then I stopped that project and start this project.
 Before I start, I did a ton of research about the android TextView in order to solve performance issues and try to have a powerful text style foundation.
 Now that is what we have.